hlrs-fcg/spada_fcg_fork/irspec/spatial.md

 There is no guarantee of fairness.
 Failure to guarantee completion regardless of progress order constitutes a **deadlock**.

-For example, each iteration of a `foreach` waits for the receival of data.
+For example, each iteration of a `foreach` waits until receiving a data element.
-An `after` statement waits for the completion of a task.
+An `after` statement waits until a completion triggers.
 A `send` statement requires that the channel has space to carry the data and may stall if the receiver is not ready to receive the data.
-A deadlock-free program will ensure that all PEs can make progress eventually.
+A deadlock-free program will ensure that all PEs can make progress eventually regardless of the interleaving of statements.

 ## Phases

 One may define multiple phases in a kernel.
-Each phase may contain one or more `place`, `dataflow`, and `task` blocks.
+Each phase may contain one or more `place`, `dataflow`, and `compute` blocks.

-For a `place` block defined in the outermost scope, the variables defined therein are in-scope for all `task` blocks in all phases.
+For a `place` block defined in the outermost scope, the variables defined therein are in-scope for all `compute` blocks in all phases.
-For a `place` block within a phase, the variables defined therein are in-scope for the `task` blocks in that phase.
+For a `place` block within a phase, the variables defined therein are in-scope for the `compute` blocks in that phase.

-Similarly, for a `dataflow` block defined in the outermost scope, the channels defined therein are in-scope for all `task` blocks in all phases.
+Similarly, for a `dataflow` block defined in the outermost scope, the channels defined therein are in-scope for all `compute` blocks in all phases.
-For a `dataflow` block within a phase, the channels defined therein are in-scope for the `task` blocks in that phase.
+For a `dataflow` block within a phase, the channels defined therein are in-scope for the `compute` blocks in that phase.

-After each `task` block, there is an implicit barrier that waits for all completions to be triggered before starting the next task.
+Within each phase, there can be at most one `compute` block defined per PE.
-Note that this does *not* imply that all PEs have executed the task.
+If multiple `compute` blocks s are defined per PE per phase, the behavior is undefined.
-Within each phase, there can be at most one task block defined per PE.
+After each `compute` block, there is an implicit barrier that waits for all completions to be triggered before starting the next `compute` block.

-If one or more phases are defined, no task block may be defined in the outermost scope.
+Note that this does *not* imply that all PEs have executed the `compute` block.
-If no phases are explicitly defined, the task blocks are implicitly put in a single phase.
+No `compute` block may be defined in the outermost scope.

-For each phase, there can be at most one task defined per PE.
+Phases run in the order they are defined in the code from each PE's point of view.
-If multiple tasks are defined per PE per phase, the behavior is undefined.
+That is, a PE goes through its phases in-order.

-Phases run in the order they are defined in the code.
+A PEs may participate in some phases and not in others.

 For example:
 ```rust